gmc-code/PC-Microbit-Extension-backup/docs/classes/inheritance.rst

 | Inheritance models an is-a relationship.
 | e.g A dog **is an** animal.
 The dog is a specialized version of an animal.
-| Use Inheritance when the Derived classes have common features (attributes and methods) with the base class.
+| Use Inheritance when the Derived classes have common features (variables/attributes and functions/methods) with the base class.
 | The derived class inherits from the base class.
-| The derived class can change (override) some features or add (extend) some features.
+| The derived class can change (override) some features or add (extend) features without affecting the parent class.

-| Create a child class by deriving it from a preexisting parent class by listing the parent class in parentheses after the child class name.
+| Create a child class from a parent class by listing the parent class in parentheses after the child class name. e.g ChildGame(ParentGame)

 ----